photoprism/photoprism/setup/podman/README.md

-# PhotoPrism Setup (RedHat, CentOS, Fedora, and AlmaLinux / AMD64)
+# PhotoPrism Setup (RedHat, CentOS, Fedora, and AlmaLinux)

 Running this command will install the required dependencies and download the configuration files: